synt4xf0x/synt4xf0x/README.md

 ### Tools I use
 **Comfortable with**
-- Linux, Windows (general systems knowledge)
+- Linux (general systems knowledge)

 **Learning**
 - Python (for language-processing projects, NLTK)